buchmayne/trivia/answers.md

 Topic: Identify the US City by the Skyline
     1. Los Angeles
+    2. Denver
+    3. Philadelphia

 Topic: Solve the Puzzle
     1. Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?
     **Switch**
     Source: Wikipedia

+Question 2.
+Exactly three films—Greed, Harvest, and Limelight—are shown during a film club’s festival held on Thursday, Friday, and Saturday.
+Each film is shown at least once during the festival but never more than once on a given day.
+On each day at least one film is shown.
+Films are shown one at a time.
+The following conditions apply:

+    On Thursday Harvest is shown, and no film is shown after it on that day.
+    On Friday either Greed or Limelight, but not both, is shown, and no film is shown after it on that day.
+    On Saturday either Greed or Harvest, but not both, is shown, and no film is shown after it on that day.

+2A.
+Which one of the following could be a complete and accurate description of the order in which the films are shown at the festival?

+(A) Thursday: Limelight, then Harvest; Friday: Limelight; Saturday: Harvest (B) Thursday: Harvest; Friday: Greed, then Limelight; Saturday: Limelight, then Greed (C) Thursday: Harvest; Friday: Limelight; Saturday: Limelight, then Greed (D) Thursday: Greed, then Harvest, then Limelight; Friday: Limelight; Saturday: Greed (E) Thursday: Greed, then Harvest; Friday: Limelight, then Harvest; Saturday: Harvest

+Answer: C

+2B.
+Which one of the following CANNOT be true?

+(A) Harvest is the last film shown on each day of the festival.
+(B) Limelight is shown on each day of the festival.
+(C) Greed is shown second on each day of the festival.
+(D) A different film is shown first on each day of the festival.
+(E) A different film is shown last on each day of the festival.

+Answer: A

+2C.
+If Greed is shown exactly three times, Harvest is shown exactly twice, and Limelight is shown exactly once, then which one of the following must be true?

+(A) All three films are shown on Thursday.
+(B) Exactly two films are shown on Saturday.
+(C) Limelight and Harvest are both shown on Thursday.
+(D) Greed is the only film shown on Saturday.
+(E) Harvest and Greed are both shown on Friday.

+Answer: E

 Topic: Music Chronology